Ribosome-Packet-Processor/Ribosome-P4/README.md

 The main file is `ribosome.p4`.
 It contains the implementation of the entire pipeline.

+The file `setup.py` contains a `bfrt_python` script that configures several callbacks for the program.

 The `ingress_controls` directory contains all the controls that Ribosome uses in the `Ingress` pipeline.

 The `egress_controls` directory contains all the controls that Ribosome uses in the `Egress` pipeline.